Flutter Animations – How to Put More Life into a Mobile App Using Rive

 Now you’re ready to code.

-Start building Flutter animation by creating BouncingAnimationWidget of the StatefulWidget type.
+Start building Flutter animation by creating a BouncingAnimationWidget of the StatefulWidget type.
 For that purpose, use SingleTickerProviderStateMixin.
 It’s a mixin that controls refreshing the animations.
-It ensures Ticker that allows Flutter’s engine to keep 60 frames per second when displaying the animations.
+It ensures a Ticker that allows Flutter’s engine to keep 60 frames per second when displaying the animations.
 Next, you declare the AnimationController – the one to manage it all.

 Keep in mind For many objects of AnimationController that are used here, it is required to extend the state with the TickerProviderStateMixin mixin to ensure the animation will work correctly.